-22. ASSIGNATION
+22 ASSIGNATION

-Except where otherwise provided in a contract entered into with the Council, a contractor shall not assign or sub-let the contract or any part thereof except with the prior written consent of the Council.
+22(1) Except where otherwise provided in a contract entered into with the Council, a contractor shall not assign or sub-let the contract or any part thereof except with the prior written consent of the Council.

-23. RESPONSIBLE THIRD PARTIES
+23 RESPONSIBLE THIRD PARTIES

-It shall be a condition of the engagement of the services of any third party or person (not being an Official of the Council) including any consultant and/or other professional advisor, who is to be responsible to the Council for a contract that, in relation to that contract, he/she shall:-

-- (i) comply with these Standing Orders as though he/she were an Official of the Council; - (ii) at any time during the carrying out of the contract produce on request to the appropriate Chief Officer all records maintained by him/her in relation to that contract; and - (iii) on completion of the contract, transmit to the appropriate Chief Officer all such records relating to that contract.
+- 23(1) It shall be a condition of the engagement of the services of any third party or person (not being an Official of the Council) including any consultant and/or other professional advisor, who is to be responsible to the Council for a contract that, in relation to that contract, he/she shall:- - (a) comply with these Standing Orders as though he/she were an Official of the Council; - (b) at any time during the carrying out of the contract produce on request to the appropriate Chief Officer all records maintained by him/her in relation to that contract; and - (c) on completion of the contract, transmit to the appropriate Chief Officer all such records relating to that contract.

-24. BREACH OF STANDING ORDERS - REPORTING & DISCIPLINARY ACTION
+24 BREACH OF STANDING ORDERS - REPORTING & DISCIPLINARY ACTION

-- (1) Any non-compliance with or breach of these Standing Orders must be reported immediately on discovery to the relevant Service Manager, Head of Service or Director, as appropriate, and the City Solicitor in her capacity as Monitoring Officer to the Council. - (2) Failure to report any known non-compliance or breach may result in disciplinary action being taken against the employee who failed to report the non-compliance or breach.

-- (3) The relevant Service Manager, Head of Service or Director, as appropriate, will undertake an investigation in accordance with the Council's Managing Discipline Policy where deemed necessary.
-Appropriate disciplinary action may be taken where: - - (i) Serious non-compliance with or breach of the Standing Orders is identified; or - (ii) Repeated non-compliance with or breach of the Standing Orders is identified. - (4) In the event of a serious breach of the Standing Orders, the City Solicitor in her capacity as Monitoring Officer may undertake such investigations as deemed necessary, and will report to the relevant Director, Chief Executive or Committee of the Council as appropriate.
+- 24(1) Any non-compliance with or breach of these Standing Orders must be reported immediately on discovery to the relevant Service Manager, Head of Service or Director, as appropriate, and the City Solicitor Head of Legal and Democratic Services in her capacity as Monitoring Officer to the Council. - 24(2) Failure to report any known non-compliance or breach may result in disciplinary action being taken against the employee who failed to report the non-compliance or breach. - 24(3) The relevant Service Manager, Head of Service or Director, as appropriate, will undertake an investigation in accordance with the Council's Managing Discipline Policy where deemed necessary.
+Appropriate disciplinary action may be taken where: - - (a) Serious non-compliance with or breach of the Standing Orders is identified; or - (b) Repeated non-compliance with or breach of the Standing Orders is identified. - 24(4) In the event of a serious breach of the Standing Orders, the City SolicitorHead of Legal and Democratic Services in her capacity as Monitoring Officer may undertake such investigations as deemed necessary, and will report to the relevant Director, Chief Executive or Committee of the Council as appropriate.

-25. SUSTAINABILITY
+25 SUSTAINABILITY

-Sustainable Procurement incorporates environmental, economic and social considerations.
+25(1) Sustainable Procurement incorporates environmental, economic and social considerations.
 Sustainable Procurement, where relevant to the subject of the contract, should be incorporated into every procurement process and the Council's Sustainable Procurement Policy should be followed.

-26. FREEDOM OF INFORMATION
+26 FREEDOM OF INFORMATION

-- (1) The tender documents shall give notice to tenderers of the Freedom of Information (Scotland) Act 2002 (and, if applicable, the Environmental Information (Scotland) Regulations 2004).
-The Act and Regulations give a statutory right of access to all information held by the Council except where an exemption or exception can be applied. - (2) Tenderers who seek to incorporate provisions within any contract that all or some information is provided by them in confidence will not necessarily be entitled to rely on such provisions. - (3) The Commissioning Officer shall ensure that the standard Freedom of Information clause drafted by the City Solicitor is incorporated in the contract documents.
+- 26(1) The tender documents shall give notice to tenderers of the Freedom of Information (Scotland) Act 2002 (and, if applicable, the Environmental Information (Scotland) Regulations 2004).
+The Act and Regulations give a statutory right of access to all information held by the Council except where an exemption or exception can be applied. - 26(2) Tenderers who seek to incorporate provisions within any contract that all or some information is provided by them in confidence will not necessarily be entitled to rely on such provisions. - 26(3) The Commissioning Officer shall ensure that the standard Freedom of Information clause drafted by the City SolicitorHead of Legal and Democratic Services is incorporated in the contract documents.